-The purpose of Driver’s Education is to make each PCA member a more skilled and safer driver and to provide them with the opportunity to learn about their Porsche(s) and to experience “driving in its purest form” – ultimately on the track.
+The purpose of Driver’s Education is to make each PCA member a more skilled and safer driver and to provide them with the opportunity to learn about their Porsche(s) and to experience “driving in its purest form”.

-Driver Skills is a one-day course in the fundamentals of driving your Porsche, regardless of model at safe limits which exceed those encountered on the street.
-You’ll get lots of seat time on a closed course, perfecting your technique with exercises designed to focus on essential high performance driving skills: looking ahead, weight balance, smooth inputs, threshold braking, and more.
-One-on-One coaching with trained instructors ensures that Driver Skills has something to offer drivers at any experience level, from total novice to experienced track drivers.
+Driver Skills is a one-day course in the fundamentals of driving your Porsche, regardless of model, at safe limits on streets and highways.
+You’ll get seat time on a closed course, perfecting your technique with exercises designed to focus on essential high performance driving skills: looking ahead, weight balance, smooth inputs, threshold braking, and more.
+Coaching with trained instructors ensures that Driver Skills has something to offer drivers at any experience level, from total novice to experienced track drivers.

 Autocross consists of a one car at a time making runs against the clock on a closed course marked by cones.
 Each run takes about one minute.
 Speeds are low to medium, generally driven in second gear.
 Time penalties are added for disturbing cones or skipping gates.

-The INWR DE Program follows the guidelines and training made available to each region by the PCA National DE program.
+Driver’s Education track events follow the guidelines and training made available to each region by the PCA National DE program.
 All drivers attend mandatory track-side meetings where they will learn key objectives of driving on a track with other vehicles.
 While at the track, novices will have an instructor until ready to go on the track solo.
-There are different run groups for the day for different experience levels and each participant will be driving with others at the same experience level.
+There are different run groups for different experience levels and each participant will be driving with others at the same experience level.

 Requirements for DE Track Events

 All cars must be certified by the owner that it is safe to run on the track and the car has been inspected by a regionally approved person or shop within 30 days prior to participating at a Track DE.
 The Skills event doesn’t require an inspection.
 The inspection form can be read, downloaded and printed by using the link.
 Note that self inspections are allowed if driver is competent to do so and approved in advance by INWR PCA.

-Porsche of Spokane offers a free check of your Porsche by their certified Porsche mechanics; however the participant must schedule the inspection through their service department during their normal hours.
-It is highly recommended that the first inspection of the Driving Season be done by a Certified Mechanic.
+- Free Inspection Porsche Spokane offers a free check of your Porsche by their certified Porsche mechanics; however, the participant must schedule the inspection through their service department during their normal hours.
+It is highly recommended the first inspection of the Driving Season be done by a Certified Mechanic.

 The brake pads must be 50% or more of original thickness.
 The brake fluid in the car must have been flushed within 12 months of the inspection – proof will be required to pass this requirement.